 We make several contributions to the literature.
+To the best of our knowledge, ours is the first study to identify the distinct price effects associated with equity issuance, characterized by agent-assisted versus directly placed offers.
 We provide a detailed analysis of non-underwritten seasoned equity placements, as well as a comparative analysis of agent-intermediated versus non-intermediated deals.
-To the best of our knowledge, ours is the first study to identify the distinct, and significant, effect and role of intermediation in private placements of equity.
 Relative to intermediated deals, non-intermediated deals have lower discounts, experience higher announcement wealth effects and better long-term performance.
 The finding that non-intermediated deals exhibit superior performance contributes to the literature initiated by Hertzel et al. (2002), which identifies factors significantly associated with long-term stock performance following private placements.
 We are also the first to examine the role of the information environment provided by analysts and the coverage by agent-affiliated analysts in non-underwritten equity placements.